immcantation/alakazam/docs/vignettes/GeneUsage-Vignette.md

 ## Example data

 A small example AIRR database, `ExampleDb`, is included in the `alakazam` package.

-For details about the AIRR format, visit the AIRR Community documentation site https://docs.airr-community.org/en/latest/datarep/rearrangements.html#fields
+For details about the AIRR format, visit the [AIRR Community documentation site](https://docs.airr-community.org/en/stable/datarep/rearrangements.html).

 Gene usage analysis requires only the following columns: